Who is eligible?

 To be reconsidered at future board meetings, you must fill out the waitlist update by logging in below.
 We encourage you to provide updates as to your status and current need.
 You may provide more details on your financial situation, current medical needs or any new obstacle that we may not be aware of.
 Please share anything you think we should know.
 Your application will stay active for one year.
 At that point you can apply again if still eligible.

 If you are selected for a grant, it is required that you sign an online pledge form committing to provide feedback and verifying the use of funds.
 We require the submission of receipts used for treatment.
 We also want to learn more about you and your Lyme journey.
 It may be used as a Story of Hope on our website.
 We will be interested to learn how your treatment grant affected your healing.
 We will contact you if we are ready to share it online to ensure this does not present a problem.
 Please also send photos.
 We appreciate frequent communication.
 Please send communication to firstname.lastname@example.org.

 Do I need to use all my funds before giving feedback and asking for an additional grant?

 You do not need to use all your funds before applying for an additional grant.
-We recommend at least half of your initial grant funds be spent before you re-apply.
+We require at least 75% of your initial grant funds be spent before you re-apply.
 However, we realize that grant recipients need financial visibility when making ongoing treatment choices and medical appointments.
 We also recognize that treatment disruptions are not beneficial.
 If you are re-applying before the majority of funds are spent please provide a plan for the remaining funds on the re-application form.